svenluijten/forge-cli/README.md

 ```

 #### show:worker
-Show information about one of your databases.
+Show information about one of your workers.

 ```bash
 $ forge show:worker {serverId} {siteId} {workerId}